nfdi4plants/nfdi4plants.github.io/src/content/docs/FairDataPrinciples.md

 #### R1.1.
 (Meta)data are released with a clear and accessible data usage license

 You should clearly describe the usage rights for your data and include it in your metadata, as ambiguity could severely limit its reuse.
 Hence, the conditions under which the data can be used should be clear to machines and humans and can, e.g., be represented in form of a license.
-For scientific data, [Creative Commons licenses][CC-licenses] are commonly used.
+For scientific data, [Creative Commons licenses][ext-CreativeCommons] are commonly used.

 #### R1.2.
 (Meta)data are associated with detailed provenance